lvladikov/web-file-manager/README.md

 `npm install`

 - Run the Application:
-  To start both the backend server and the frontend client in development mode, run this command from the root directory:
+  To start both the backend server and the frontend client in development mode, you can use one of the following methods.

+  ### Using npm

+  Run this command from the root directory:

   `npm run dev`

   This command uses concurrently to:

   - Start the Node.js server on http://localhost:3001 (with nodemon for auto-restarting).

   - Start the React development server on http://localhost:5173.

   Your browser should automatically open to the React application.

+  ### Using Start Scripts

+  Alternatively, you can use the provided start scripts which will check for Node.js, npm, and the required `node_modules` directories before starting the application.

+  - **For macOS and Linux:**

+    First, make the script executable:

+    ```bash
+    chmod +x ./start.sh
+    ```

+    Then run the script:

+    ```bash
+    ./start.sh
+    ```

+  - **For Windows (Command Prompt):**

+    ```batch
+    start.bat
+    ```

+  - **For Windows (PowerShell):**

+    You may need to change the execution policy to run the script.
+    You can do this by running the following command in PowerShell as an administrator:

+    ```powershell
+    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+    ```

+    Then you can run the script:

+    ```powershell
+    .\start.ps1
+    ```

 ## How It Works